Aboudia: Career

+He says, "That's my modest impact because it is thanks to their story that I have my story, and we have to help each other."
+Success has brought him a sense of responsibility for other artists, which led to him creating a cultural center and foundation in Bingerville.
+The foundation gives young people living on the streets access to health and education.
+Aboudia views creating art as a means of attempting to understand current events.
+"Why can't we make peace and choose to assist those who are sleeping on the streets if we can make war?" he says.
+"What's not working?
+We have that power."
+That's the question I keep asking myself.
+I'm hoping to discover the way out."

 Style

 Aboudia depicts fevered landscapes and street scenes populated by childlike figures in his graffiti like style.
-“Assassin” powerfully demonstrates Aboudia's trademark "nouchi" style.
+"Assassin" powerfully demonstrates Aboudia's trademark "nouchi" style.
 Rendered in oil sticks, acrylics and collage, his works are noted for brutal lines of color applied to heavily layered background collages, details of newspaper and magazine cutouts ingeniously encircled by drawings fall in and out of focus.
 The resulting composition suggests current events cohering through the imagination into a provocative vision.

 Aboudia's multi-layered paintings offer a simultaneity of images and meanings that conduct a continuous discourse with each other and with the viewer.
 The surfaces deploy fragments, cuttings, from bits of comic strips, magazine ads, newspaper images, set into the paintings' overall compositions so as to suggest current events cohering through the imagination into a troubled and troubling vision.

 " My style shifted from one that was classic and academic in nature, as well as highly influence by the African culture and decoration, into one increasingly influence by wall scribbles."

 His main subject was mural art.
 There would be simple drawings on the walls, done by the youth using charcoal, mostly of cars, televisions, status symbols, statements and saying; children are seen as the weakest, not taken seriously and left alone in the world.